 National Lazy Day (August 10) and National Relaxation Day (August 15) are nearly back to back, so I should probably just chill instead of presenting the forecast.
 But chill won’t be in the air in many places, as above-normal temperatures will prevail during this time.

 Finally, National Waffle Day (August 24) will not bring any waffling from us, as we pick that day to mark the first snow of the season to be sliding across northern Alaska like thick maple syrup, while showers will be scattered about all of Canada and most of the United States.

 Will It Be a Hot Summer?

 If you like your summers nice and hot, you’re all set!
-Summer temperatures will be hotter than normal, with the hottest periods in mid-June, mid- to late July, and early August.
+Generally speaking, we’ve predicted that summer temperatures will be hotter than normal, with the hottest periods in mid-June, mid- to late July, and early August.
 Rainfall will be below normal in the north and above normal in the south.

 June set the tone for the season.
 We predicted above-normal temperatures in the northeastern quarter of the United States, the Pacific Northwest, and Alaska; June temperatures were expected to be cooler than normal in most other areas, including Florida, the Southeast, the Intermountain region, and from Texas-Oklahoma west to the California coast.

 Most areas were forecasted to have near- to above-normal rainfall in June, with drier weather expected in Northeast, Appalachians, Southeast, Desert Southwest, Pacific Northwest, Hawaii, and southern Alaska.